forkkit/supertokens-node-mysql-ref-jwt/README.md

 - Built-in synchronisation in case you are running multiple node processes.
 - Easy to use (see [auth-demo](https://github.com/supertokens/auth-demo)), with well documented, modularised code and helpful error messages!

 #### Using this library, you can keep a user logged in for however long you want - without worrying about any security consequences.
-For a thorough technical understanding, please contact us at team@supertokens.io.
+If you like this project and want to use it, but for a different tech stack, please contact us at team@supertokens.io.

 ## Index
 1) [Installation](https://github.com/supertokens/supertokens-node-mysql-ref-jwt#installation)